 What is A Bear Market?

-A bear market simply means that stocks, on average, have fallen at least 20% off their most recent high.
+When we are in a bear market it simply means that stocks, on average, have fallen at least 20% off their most recent high.
 It’s also practically impossible to know when the market has hit the bottom before recovery.

-And many newbie investors will try to time the markets, but that rarely will work.
+And many newbie investors will try to time the market, but that rarely will work.
 You may get lucky once in awhile, but it’s not recommended.

 Many times a bear market happens due to certain economic triggers, other times it’s hard to know exactly what is spooking investors at first.
 Some things that can cause a bear market include:

 Additionally, there is no way to predict exactly when or how long a bear market could last.
 We could see it last a month or two, all the way past two years!
 But when you start to invest wisely, you won’t let the volatile markets bother you much.

 You may also hear about stock market corrections, which are different from bear markets.
 The difference here, is a correction occurs with a 10% or more decline from an index’s most recent peak.

 Corrections can happen once or a few times a year, but typically bounce back relatively quickly.

 Most likely, you’ll see bear markets associated with a recession, but there is a slight difference.

 A recession from a bear market tends to happen when the effects from investors, is also affecting consumers.
 This can slow the economy on top of the downward trend in stocks, thus potentially leading to a recession.